SANGUR, PUNJAB

 In Tamil Nadu's once-fertile Cauvery delta, a long and severe drought has wrecked farming.
 In many villages, the young have migrated for work and the elderly are doing backbreaking labour to earn some money

-A long drought in the Cauvery delta in Tamil Nadu has triggered a series of farmers' deaths due to heart attack.
+A long drought in Tamil Nadu's Cauvery delta has triggered a series of farmers' deaths due to heart attacks.
 The state denies agrarian distress is the cause, but many families have a different story to tell

 Women and girls of the fishing community in Killabandar village, Palghar district, spend hours scraping the bottom of a well for drinking water, and resent that their region’s water is diverted to Mumbai city